WestconSamaDevTeam/sama_api_client/README.md

 ## SAMA API Client - SamaApiClient

-The SamaApiClient class is a subclass of the SamaApiClientCore class.
+The SamaApiClient class is a subclass of the RestApiClientCore class.
 It provides additional functionality that is specific to SAMA/Check Mk.

-While you can use the functions of the SamaApiClientCore class to interact with the Check Mk API even if you instantiate the SamaApiClient class, the SamaApiClient class provides a translation layer that makes it easier to interact with the Check Mk API.
+While you can use the functions of the RestApiClientCore class to interact with the Check Mk API even if you instantiate the SamaApiClient class, the SamaApiClient class provides a translation layer that makes it easier to interact with the Check Mk API.

 The Check Mk REST API returns (on most endpoints) a json object that is named the Domain object.
 The Domain object is a dictionary that contains the data of the API endpoint.